primefaces/primevue/apps/showcase/public/llms/pages/cdn.md

-# Install PrimeVue with CDN
+# Install PrimeVue with CND

-Setting up PrimeVue in a project using CDN
+Setting up PrimeVue in a project using CDN.

 ## CreateApp